KasparEtter/ef1p/pages/email/email.md

    who just fakes that the authentication was successful without knowing whether this is the case.
    For example, a client shouldn't submit an email to a server which cannot verify whether the password was correct.
-7. **Wrong server**: The client detects when it's connected to the wrong server.
+7. **Wrong server**: The client detects when it's connected to the wrong server (see the box on our [dangerous reliance on TLS](#dangerous-reliance-on-tls)).
 8. **Compromised certification authority**:
    The client detects when the used certificate doesn't belong to the actual server.
-9. **Compromised server key**: The client detects when the server is impersonated even if the same certificate is used.
+9. **Compromised server key**: The client detects when the server is impersonated even if the same certificate is being used.
 10. **Comparison attacks**: A compromised server cannot learn whether two different accounts are protected with the same password, neither when creating an account nor during ordinary authentication.